skyzyx/organizing-mp3/README.md

 * It does not support writing ID3 tags back into the MP3 file (although it could).
 * It does not support formats beyond MP3 (e.g., AAC, M4A) (although it could).
 * It does not do anything with albums.
 Album metadata is generally a mess when it comes to homegrown databases (e.g., AcoustID).
-* Aim for perfection.
+* It does not aim for perfection.
 We're using databases that were developed _outside_ the music industry, by music fans.
 If you're looking for data infallibility, be prepared to spend some coin on a [Gracenote](https://www.gracenote.com/music/music-recognition/) license.
+Having said that, my testing shows over 98% accuracy.

 ## Requirements